 Nextiva is an excellent way to equip your team with hardware along with your new software.
 You can try either of Nextiva’s calling plans with a free trial.

 - Professional: $20.95 user/month

 - Unlimited calling in the U.S. and Canada

 - Unlimited business SMS

 - Integrations with popular tools

-Flexible, modern, and intuitive, Ringover’s call center software is available as a custom plan or in one of their two packages: Smart and Power.
-Whichever package or plan you choose, though, Ringover will treat you to software that effectively integrates group messaging, video conferencing, and an advanced phone system with business texting.
+Flexible, modern, and intuitive, Ringover’s call center software is available as a custom plan or in one of two packages: Smart and Power.
+Regardless of the package or plan you choose, Ringover delivers software that effectively integrates group messaging, video conferencing, and an advanced phone system with business texting.

 Key benefits of Ringover include comprehensive reporting simplified into dashboards, affordable international calling for 110 countries, and powerful call management features.
-Not to mention, Ringover seamlessly integrates with all of the most powerful CRMs and helpdesks.
+Not to mention, Ringover seamlessly integrates with all the most powerful CRMs and help desks on the market.

 - Smart: $24 per user/month